murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 **Two-handed (*Bulky*) Ranged Weapons**
 - Bow: d6 attack die.
 Quiver(3) included in the Item.
 - Crossbow: d8 attack die, and has to be reloaded as an action after each attack.
-Bolts included in the Item.
+Bolts(3) included in the Item.

 ### Armor